Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Lack of connection with food intake

-No addiction, even with prolonged use (3 to 6 months)
+Non-addictive, even with long-term use (3 to 6 months)

-Almost complete absence of side effects associated with effects on the nervous and cardiovascular systems.
+The almost complete absence of side effects associated with exposure to the nervous and cardiovascular systems.

-The use of antihistamines in the treatment of children with atopic dermatitis.
+The use of antihistamine drugs in the treatment of children with atopic dermatitis.

-The drugs of the "new" generation, which are approved for use in children from 6 months of age, are antihistamines based on cetirizine (generic active ingredient).
+The "new" generation drugs that are approved for use in children from 6 months of age are antihistamine drugs based on cetirizine (generic active ingredient).

 VACCINATION

-The vaccine is administered subcutaneously according to a special scheme or buried under the tongue.
-This treatment is only applicable to children over 5 years of age and should be administered by an allergist.
+The vaccine is administered under a special scheme subcutaneously or buried under the tongue.
+Such treatment is applicable only in children over 5 years of age and should be carried out by an allergist.

-And finally, the most interesting question: Do allergy medications cause allergies?
+And finally the most interest Ask: Do Allergy Medications Cause Allergies?
 Yes!
-We will not go into the technical details of the complex mechanisms that can lead to such a development of events.
+We will not go into the technical details of the flow complex mechanisms that could lead to such a development.

-Let's just say that allergy to antihistamines is extremely rare, but it does happen.
+Let's just say that an allergy to antihistamines is extremely rare, but it happens.
 There is only one way out - to change the drug.

-Antihistamines are a group of drugs that competitively block histamine receptors in the body, which leads to inhibition of the effects mediated by them.
+Antihistamines are a group of drugs that perform a competitive blockade of histamine receptors in the body, which leads to inhibition of the effects mediated by it.

-Histamine is a neurotransmitter that can affect the respiratory tract (causing swelling of the nasal mucosa, bronchospasm), skin (itching, blistering-hyperemic reaction), gastrointestinal tract (intestinal colic, stimulation of gastric secretion), cardiovascular system (expansion of capillary vessels, increased vascular permeability, hypotension, heart rhythm disturbances), smooth muscles.
+Histamine is a neurotransmitter that can affect the respiratory tract (causing swelling of the nasal mucosa, bronchospasm), skin (itching, blistering-hyperemic reaction), gastrointestinal tract (intestinal colic, stimulation of gastric secretion), cardiovascular system (expansion of capillary vessels, increased vascular permeability, hypotension, cardiac arrhythmias), smooth muscles.

-Strengthening its effect causes allergic reactions, therefore antihistamines are used to combat the manifestations of allergies.
-Another area of their application is symptomatic therapy / elimination of symptoms for colds.
+Strengthening its influence cause allergic reactions, so antihistamines are used to combat the manifestations of allergies.
+Another area of their application is symptomatic therapy / elimination of symptoms in colds.

 Currently, there are three groups of drugs (according to the receptors they block):